FamilyMeans Therapist Bios

 Rachel is a Marriage and Family Therapist working with children and families in the school-linked mental health program at Stonebridge Elementary.
 She has experience working with anxiety, depression, ADHD, ASD-related challenges, abuse, familial alcoholism and grief.
 Rachel works eclectically to suit the needs of the individual.
 Under the umbrella of a family-systems based approach, modalities used in treatment may include play therapy, CBT, psychodynamic therapy, family therapy and mindfulness-based interventions.
 Rachel's goal is to help children reach their highest potential and to help families live more harmonious and happier lives together.

-NORA EIESLAND, LMFT (she/her)
+NORA EIESLAND, LMFT (She/Her)

-NORA EIESLAND, LMFT (she/her)
+NORA EIESLAND, LMFT (She/Her)

 Mental Health Therapist